This post may contain affiliate links.

-Fight inflammation in the most delicious with this easy anti-inflammatory blueberry smoothie recipe.
-Perfect for breakfast or an afternoon snack full of berries, spinach and more!
+Fight inflammation in the most delicious with this easy anti-inflammatory smoothie recipe.
+Only 5 minutes to make and perfect for breakfast or an afternoon snack full of berries, spinach and more!

 So what is all of the buzz about eating foods with anti-inflammatory powers?